Data-Syntax/KridersFieldGuide/README.md

 -   **Description:** The second catalog, which establishes the modern "Field Guide" aesthetic for the DataSyntax brand.
 It uses a clean, minimalist layout with a modern sans-serif font (Roboto) and a professional color palette of Eggshell White and Charcoal.
 This issue focuses on the Asteraceae family, featuring the Zinnia and the Dahlia.
 -   **Required Images:** `Zinnia.png`, `dahlia_whole.png`

+### Catalog 002: Krider's Field Guide
+- **Description:** The third catalog, continuing the modern "Field Guide" aesthetic.
+This issue is the first to be branded as a Krider's Field Guide, connecting the project to the Krider's Nurseries legacy, which first printed its catalog in 1906.
+It features a diverse collection of five flowers: the Garden Cosmos ('Rubenza'), Ox-eye Daisy, Wichura's Rose (Hybrid), a modern Orange Hybrid Rose, and Meadow Knapweed.
+- **Required Images:** `cover.jpg`, `daisy.jpg`, `redRose.jpg`, `orangeRose.jpg`, `flower.jpg`

 ---